City slicker Patrick Duffy gets all rural in the Freycinet forests of Tasmania, falling for this little-visited part of Australia.

-Peering out of the window of our tiny dual-propeller plane as we jetted towards the island, we watched the vast, rolling, green hills unfurl below us.
+Peering out of the window of our tiny dual-propeller plane as we jetted towards the island, I watched the vast, rolling, green hills unfurl below us.
 The plane seemed to skim over the glittering, oyster-filled bay near the island’s Hobart International Airport.
 Touchdown was unusually smooth, and our delightful flight attendant welcomed us to the beautiful island of Tasmania – and from what we’ve seen of it since, she was right – it is simply picture perfect.
-Hobart Airport is a lovely little piece of ‘international’ architecture, framed by the gorgeous blue Australian sky, with a gleaming ‘Welcome to Hobart’ sign perched on the rooftop, it looks every bit like the postcard we would later send home.
+Hobart Airport is a lovely little piece of ‘international’ architecture, framed by the gorgeous blue Australian sky, with a gleaming ‘Welcome to Hobart’ sign perched on the rooftop, it looks every bit like the postcard I would later send home.

-We were greeted by the most charming, and strapping, of men – a sailor, we later learned – who welcomed us at the airport with some delicious and decadent treats, handmade right there on the island.
-From the moment we arrived we were greeted by the sense of natural beauty and abundance that seems to suffuse the island.
-Whilst munching on our delectable granola bars, dried foraged berries and the freshest of fresh squeezed juices, we watched beautiful Tasmania flit past our car window, stunningly scenic and filled with plenty of eye-candy.
-Every question we had about ‘Tazzie-land’ was answered by our driver, an extremely knowledgeable and lovely Tasmanian native.
-The lengthy drive seemed to pass in a flash, our dreams of outback adventure coming to life before our very eyes.
-Our driver enchanted us with the history of the island and details of our destination, as we headed into the stunning Freycinet Forest.
+I was greeted by the most charming, and strapping, of men – a sailor, I later learned – who welcomed me at the airport with some delicious and decadent treats, handmade right there on the island.
+From the moment I arrived, I was greeted by the sense of natural beauty and abundance that seems to suffuse the island.
+Whilst munching on my delectable granola bars, dried foraged berries and the freshest of fresh-squeezed juices, I watched beautiful Tasmania flit past my car window, stunningly scenic and filled with plenty of eye-candy.
+Every question I had about ‘Tazzie-land’ was answered by my driver, an extremely knowledgeable and lovely Tasmanian native.
+The lengthy drive seemed to pass in a flash, my dreams of outback adventure coming to life before my very eyes.
+My driver enchanted me with the history of the island and details of our destination, as we headed into the stunning Freycinet Forest.

-By the afternoon, we were back down, knee deep in crystal clear, calm waters learning about shell-bearing molluscs with a, literally, hands-on class.
-This culminated in a much-anticipated picnic, with more of that yummy sparkling wine and the infamous Tasmanian tradition, at least they told us so – a ‘shuck-to-face’ taste test – a simply divine way to spend a day.
-Before we left the island a dose of local culture was in order, and a visit to the Museum of Old and New Art provided that by the bucket-load.
-We were treated to a private tour of the diverse collection – one of the most interesting we’ve ever seen.
+By the afternoon, I was back down, knee-deep in crystal clear, calm waters learning about shell-bearing molluscs with a, literally, hands-on class.
+This culminated in a much-anticipated picnic, with more of that yummy sparkling wine and the infamous Tasmanian tradition, at least they told me so – a ‘shuck-to-face’ taste test – a simply divine way to spend a day.
+Before I left the island, a dose of local culture was in order, and a visit to the Museum of Old and New Art provided that by the bucket-load.
+I was treated to a private tour of the diverse collection – one of the most interesting I’ve ever seen.
 Opened in 2011, it houses a mix of antiquities, modern and contemporary art from the David Walsh collection.
 Walsh describes the museum as a ‘subversive adult Disneyland’ – quite a claim.
 It certainly doesn’t disappoint.

 Built into the cliffs around the Berriedale Peninsula, many visitors choose to approach by ferry up the River Derwent.
 Upon entering the windowless atrium, guests descend an ominous staircase and work their way back up as they enjoy the artwork.
 Indeed, the entire experience of visiting MONA has clearly been carefully and thoughtfully choreographed, to great effect, providing a truly wonderful end to our, already incredible, Tasmanian adventure.